pyonic/http_simple_crud/README.md

 +10 POST api/users implemented properly
 +10 PUT api/users/{userId} implemented properly
 +10 DELETE api/users/${userId} implemented properly
-+6 Users are stored in the form described in the technical requirements +6 Value of port on which application is running is stored in .env file +10 Processing of requests to non-existing endpoints implemented properly +10 Errors on the server side that occur during the processing of a request should be handled and processed properly +10 Development mode: npm script start:dev implemented properly +10 Production mode: npm script start:prod implemented properly +30 Code Written on TypeScript
++30 Code Written on TypeScript
-+50 There is horizontal scaling for application with a load balancer
++6 Users are stored in the form described in the technical requirements +6 Value of port on which application is running is stored in .env file +10 Processing of requests to non-existing endpoints implemented properly +10 Errors on the server side that occur during the processing of a request should be handled and processed properly +10 Development mode: npm script start:dev implemented properly +10 Production mode: npm script start:prod implemented properly +30 There are tests for API (not less than 3 scenarios) +50 There is horizontal scaling for application with a load balancer
 ```
 ## Instalation dependencies